-Piazza Garibaldi: If you visit Mercatello for a short or a long stay, you can’t miss the main square i.e. Piazza Garibaldi.
+1. Piazza Garibaldi: If you visit Mercatello for a short or a long stay, you can’t miss the main square i.e. Piazza Garibaldi.
 This is where everything begins and ends.
 Piazza Garibaldi is a gorgeous square with Franco’s Bar, a local butcher’s shop and plenty of stores for you to wander around in.
 You will see locals before 1 p.m and after 4 p.m.
 Piazza Garibaldi is the hub for everything and on the weekends there are markets where farmers get fresh produce from around the area.

-Pieve Collegiata: Your next stop should be Pieve Collegiata -a church with sacred objects and furnishing from the time of Romanesque-Byzantine.
+2. Pieve Collegiata: Your next stop should be Pieve Collegiata -a church with sacred objects and furnishing from the time of Romanesque-Byzantine.
 Pieve Collegiata is stunning inside out and is located on Piazza Garibaldi.
 The bell tower of this church was shattered in an earthquake and was made again later.
 The church is really worth a stop!

-Chiesa e Museo di San Francesco: Built in 1235, the Church of San Francesco is another stop for you in Mercatello.
+3. Chiesa e Museo di San Francesco: Built in 1235, the Church of San Francesco is another stop for you in Mercatello.
 This church was made both in Romanesque and Gothic styles and has sculpted interiors from sand stones.
-There are paintings from between the 14th-17th century.
+There are paintings from around the 14th-17th century.
 Inside the church is the museum of San Francesco that is opened only on request.

 This tiny village is probably what your soul needs!!